fuankarion/Vision17/Lab4-HybridImages/Readme.md

 Create a hybrid image based on images from *your own* collections.
 Some ideas are

 - You or people you know
-- Pets
+- Pets (Your teacher's personal favorites)
 - Pictures of the university or the city
-- Pictures of places you have visited (preferably in Colombia) Be creative and *avoid images downloaded from internet*
+- Pictures of places you have visited (preferably some well known places) Be creative and *avoid images downloaded from internet*

-Remeber that you will have to *align and crop* the images to get a better effect.
-To do this you may use image edition software like gimp or photoshop.
-You are free to do any additional processing that you want in order to increase the effect.
-Also consider how to deal with color on the images.
+Remember that you will have to *align and probably crop* the images to get a better effect.
+To do this you may use image edition software like gimp or photoshop (Matlab if you feel brave).
+You are free to do any additional processing that you want in order to improve the effect.
+Also take some time to think how to deal with color images.

 ### Report